 My project expenses are more than what was awarded, what do I do?
 Can a supplement be awarded?

 Supplements will be considered by the Foundation based on funds available.
 Please ensure you have reviewed your awarded budget to determine if there are under or unspent budget line items you could modify to cover expenses.
-The Foundation does allow budget modifications up to 25% of the total approved budget without prior authorization.
+The Foundation allows budget modifications up to 25% of the total approved budget without prior authorization.
 Supplements are requested in the same manner as your original funding request and may require Board approval.

 May I request Foundation funds for my staff to attend a conference?